 If your job involves building a bundle pricing strategy or bundle marketing strategy from scratch, no doubt you have a strong desire to learn some hard and fast rules on when to bundle and when to focus on separate products.

 But, unfortunately, there are no easy rules for price bundling strategy development.
-There is, however one piece of lasting advice which I can give you:
+There is, however, one piece of lasting advice which we can give you:

-When you attempt to create bundles (like I’ll show you in the examples below) what you’ll inevitably find is that the optimal bundle pricing strategy will depend on the distribution of customers’ willingness to pay.
+When you attempt to create bundles (as demonstrated in the examples below) what you’ll inevitably find is that the optimal bundle pricing strategy will depend on the distribution of customers’ willingness to pay.

 Credit Suisse is a financial services firm which has long used a price bundling strategy to grow their share of their customer’s wallet.
 They have many types of bundles.
 One of which is called their Bonviva package.
 Bonviva is a premium price bundling strategy designed and developed to support its premium price strategy and positioning in the market.

 The Bonviva package is a product bundle combining banking, insurance, and no-banking services.
 Credit Suisse only offers their Bonviva package (available in silver, gold, and platinum) to customers maintaining a minimum balance of approximately $20,000 or a minimum mortgage of $160K.